 Our staff of licensed mental health professionals are able to provide services in Mandarin, Cantonese, and English, and are experienced working with youth, adolescents, adults, and elders.
 Services include:

 - Individual therapy

 - Family therapy

 - School consultations

 - Mental health seminars

 Clients reach out to us for therapy to discuss topics such as: family or marital conflicts, traumatic experiences, depression, anxiety, behavioral problems, acculturation difficulties, and stress management.

-Our services are covered by Medicaid, some Medicaid MCOs, and some private insurance.
+Our services are covered by Medicaid.
 We also have the option of self-pay sliding scale fees.
 Please contact us with any questions!